Sourdough Pancakes With Starter Discard (No Added Flour)

 Let your kids join in the fun to learn responsibility and basic cooking skills!

-Here are a few tips for your sourdough starter pancakes:
+Here are a few tips for your pancakes:

--I like my sourdough starter to be fermenting for about 10-12 hours before using
+-I feed my sourdough starter about 12 hours before using.

 -Mix your recipe very very well for best results.
 You’ll want to see the baking soda froth up the pancakes.
 It’s fun!